pradyot-09/DL-Reproducibility-Project/index.md

 ```

 ## Experiment Setup
 Much of the experimental setup can already be deducted from the code shown above.
-However just for clarity we will summarize the most important elements here in this section.
+However, we will summarize the most important elements in this section.

 ### Dataset
 The dataset we are using is the MNIST dataset of handwritten digits [3].
 This dataset consists of 60.000 training image of the handwritten digits 0,1,...,9.
 Next to this training set, there is also a test set of 10.000 images.
-The images from the training set where jittered by up to 2 pixels in any direction for more generalization.
+The images from the training set where jittered by up to 2 pixels in any direction for more robustness.
 An example of the digits found in this dataset can be seen in the image below.

 ![Image of MNIST digits (source Wikipedia)](https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png)

 In another version of our experiments we checked what would happen if we were to remove one of digits, as the original authors did in their paper.
-We chose to remove the same number from the training set, the number 3, without removing it from the actual test set.
-Therefor the model would be forced to classify a digit it has actually never seen before.
+We chose to remove the same number from the training set, the number 3, without removing it from the actual test set so that the student model was forced to classify a digit it had actually never seen before, relying just on the teacher knowledge.

 ### Network parameters

-Each of our models has to be trained and tested with certain parameters, therefor we have summed up the most important paremeters in a table here.
+Each of our models has to be trained and tested with certain parameters.
+We have summed up the most important paremeters in the following table.

 Parameter | Teacher | Student | CNN
 ------------ | ------------- | ------------- | -------------